 Kurumoch International Airport in Samara is the largest and most perspective airport of the Volga region, one of the ten leading airports of Russia.
 The airport is connected through air routes to virtually all regions of Russia, CIS and the rest of the world.
-The construction of the new modern passenger terminal is the first successfully implemented project in the framework of the preparation of transportation infrastructure facilities for 2018 FIFA World Cup.
-The facilities were build in less than 18 months.
+The construction of the new modern passenger terminal is the first successfully implemented project in the framework of the preparation of transportation infrastructure facilities for FIFA World Cup 2018.
+The facilities were built in less than 18 months.
 Its area is over 42.000 square km, capacity is more than 3.5 million people per year.
 The terminal has 24 check-in desks, 7 jet bridges, 6 gates to airport buses.
 The interior is equipped with a single zone for domestic and international lines passengers; there is also a unique media facade.

 Samara airport stands out from others not only because of its modern technologies but also through a unique architecture.
 The design concept of the terminal’s interior was inspired by the city’s space-related background.
-The interior reflects aesthetics of the cosmonautics era.
+The interior reflects the aesthetics of the cosmonautics era.
 In 2015 Kurumoch airport won a prestigious international award ‘Best Office Award’ in the category Design Idea.

 Last year, Kurumoch International Airport passed the recurrent audit and confirmed compliance with ISAGO (IATA Safety Audit for Ground Operations) international safety standards.
 The certificate was delivered to Samara from Montreal, a city that hosts HQ of International Air Transport Association (IATA).